Freiling87/CCU/CCU/Scratchpad.md

 - Whole appearance is randomized when any appearance trait is added.
   - Should be a simple fix since it's doing less rather than more.
 ###			C	Facial Hair
+####			C	Trait names changed
+Changed trait names to not overlap with vanilla names.
+This will likely break the BEARD MACHINE, because it was based directly on the class names.
 ####			C	Vanilla facial hair no longer spawns
 New
 ###			C	Hair Type